 Our Multimodal Phoneme-level Adaptor (MPA) contains three steps: (1) learn acoustic style from reference audio; (2) perceive visual emotion from silent movies; (3) generate intermediate speech representations for textual phonemes of the input script, with reference to the captured acoustic styles and emotions in the last two steps.

-\textbf{Learn acoustic style.} We extract reference mel-spectrogram $R_{mel}$ from reference audio $R_a$ by Short-time Fourier transform (STFT), and the montreal forced aligner~\cite{mcauliffe2017montreal} is used to remove silence phoneme clips.
-Then, we capture style feature $S_p$ via encoder $\mathrm{E_{down}^{spk}}(\cdot)$:
+\textbf{Learn acoustic style.} We extract reference mel-spectrogram $R_{mel}$ from reference audio $R_a$ by Short-time Fourier transform (STFT), and the montreal forced aligner~\cite{mcauliffe2017montreal} is used to clip phoneme.
+Then, we capture the style feature $S_p$ via a mel-style encoder $\mathrm{E_{down}^{spk}}(\cdot)$:

 where $\mathrm{E_{down}^{spk}}(\cdot)$ comprises a mel-style encoder~\cite{Dongchan2021StyleSpeech} and four 1D convolutional downsample layers~\cite{YixuanZhou}.
 On the other hand, embeddings of textual phoneme sequence $T_H\in\mathbb{R}^{{{N_p}}\times{D_m}}$ are extracted by a phoneme encoder $T_H = E_{pho}(T_p)$~\cite{cong2023learning}, where $N_p$ denotes the length of phoneme sequence.
 Next, we propose the acoustic reference transformer $R_{A \rightarrow L}$ (Acoustic to Language) to calculate the relevance between a textual phoneme embedding and each style feature by crossmodal transformer: